wisdom-parts/wisdom-swift/README.md

 A complete wise component is formed from a tree of imps, which is called a "clan".
 The face of the clan's root imp is also considered to be the face of the clan.
 A clan's face can be as simple as `Int`, in which case the clan is as simple as a single integer value.
-We can still think of this as a degenerate single-node tree.
+This single-node base case forms the leaves of a clan.

 Each imp declares a set of subordinate "roles" (possible an empty set) to which the imp delegates.
 The imp declares a qualified name and a face for each role.